Merrick101/quiz-cards/README.md

 - Code structure and functions were inspired by Python command-line application best practices.

+**Libraries Used**

+- **json**: For data serialization.

+- **os**: To manage file paths and verify file existence.

+- **random**: For random selection of quiz cards during quizzes.

 **Content**

-- Flashcard content was curated for demonstration purposes from various educational sources.
+- Quiz card content was curated for demonstration purposes from various educational sources.

 **Acknowledgments**